-Discoursing once more on avian symbolism in Russian music, as if a phoenix revivified, this time focusing on Rimsky-Korsakov's The Golden Cockerel (previously Swan Lake and The Firebird) and Russian classical music in general.
+Discoursing once more on Russian music, this time focusing on Rimsky-Korsakov's The Golden Cockerel (previously Swan Lake and The Firebird) and Russian classical music in general.

 Nikolai Rimsky-Korsakov (1844-1908) the composer of The Golden Cockerel (1907) was one of the 'Mighty Five', also known as 'The Mighty Handful' (Russian: Могучая кучка, Moguchaya kuchka) a group of amateur composers who aspired to create a music which was distinctly Russian.
 Utilizing folk-song and emphasising the 'asiatic' and oriental aspects of Russia's vast Empire, along with developing a highly original orchestral style and coloration, the 'Mighty Five' endeavoured to create music equal and antithetical to the Western Viennese tradition of music-making.
 However, in reality the 'Mighty Five' were only four of any significance, for music critic Cesar Cui never wrote any music which was Russian in either style or melody.